BrandonPacewic/CS361-popup-window-microservice/README.md

 - Python 3 with Tkinter installed.
 - [Homebrew](https://brew.sh) + `brew install tcl-tk`
   - Optional, if you lack Tkinter.
 Included by default on most systems.
 Try without first, if you get an error like `No module named '_tkinter'` you will need to install it manually.
+  - If you see a message that ends with something like, `Your system is not configured for tk` then run `brew install python-tk`.

 ## Installation & Usage